Human Rights

 Human rights education and awareness

-In October 2021, the Daifuku Group Human Rights Policy was formulated at the same time as the revision of our Management Philosophy, and a briefing session was held for Group companies both inside and outside Japan.
-During the meeting, the CEO spoke regarding the human rights policy, and we publicized our Group’s commitment to respecting the human rights of all of our stakeholders who may be impacted by the Group’s business operations.
+In October 2021, the Daifuku Group Human Rights Policy was formulated at the same time as the revision of our Management Philosophy, and a briefing session was held for Group companies both within and outside Japan.
+During the meeting, the CEO spoke about the human rights policy, and we publicized our Group’s commitment to respecting the human rights of all of our stakeholders who may be impacted by the Group’s business operations.

 Lectures and workshops on human rights are given during training programs for new hires, mid-career hires, mid-level employees, and senior staff.
 Moreover, we hold seminars with experts and publish the video recordings on our internal network to facilitate employees’ understanding.
 In fiscal 2022, we conducted a harassment prevention seminar based on the results of a stress check.
+In fiscal 2023, we conducted an e-learning program in six languages (Japanese, English, Simplified and Traditional Chinese, Korean, and Thai) for all employees of the Daifuku Group both within and outside Japan to raise employees’ awareness of human rights.

 Preventing child labor and forced labor